chinedufn/dipa/README.md

 highly space optimized diffing and patching types and functions, or in the most sensitive cases you can decide to go even further and implement the `Diffable` trait yourself.

+## TODO BOOK CHAPTERS BEFORE RELEASE

+- Background on the problems that this solves
+  - State synchronization
+  - Traditionally inflexible and difficult.
+Dipa makes it flexible and easy.

+- Typical approach
+  - Use the derive macro on your state type.
+For many applications you can stop here.
+  - When the most extreme limits of diff size optimization are necessary, lean on custom `DiffPatch` implementations to tune the diffing and patching of your most sensitive data structure.
+This should be guided by knowledge about your application.
+You should very rarely need to do this since the derive macro is packed with optimiations such as guaranteeing that any data structure that has not changed will only diff to `1 byte`, even if the data structure contains other nested data structures.

+- Chapter on high performance diffing
+   (mention dirty bit wrappers, talk about LCS implementation and how it should be fine for small vectors, but is O(m * n)).

+- Chapter with examples of saving space (pulling in code from a real directory in the repo so that we know it compiles)
+  - Wrapper types that deref to the inner type using a dirty bit that gets flipped when mutated and flipped again whenever the patch function is called.
+  - Wrapper type to use an i8 to store deltas.
+Basically the hair example from below.

+- Implementing `Diffable` yourself
+  - Using `DiffPatchTestCase` with `#[cfg_attr(test, derive(PartialEq, Eq))]`

 ## Quickstart

 <details>